mobizt/FirebaseClient/README.md

 - The async operation is not truely impremented.

 > [!IMPORTANT]
-> If you are new to `Firebase products`, please read the [Project Preparation Setup](#project-preparation-setup) section first.
+> If you are new to `Firebase Products`, please read the [Project Preparation Setup](#project-preparation-setup) section first.

 > [!IMPORTANT]
-> For ESP8266 device usage, you should read the [Memory Options for ESP8266](#memory-options-for-esp8266) section first.
+> For ESP8266 device usage, you should read the [Memory Options for ESP8266](#memory-options-for-esp8266) section for heap selection.

 > [!CAUTION]
 > This library included the `SSL Client` library called [`ESP_SSLClient`](https://github.com/mobizt/FirebaseClient/tree/main/src/client/SSLClient) to use in JWT token signing and the alternative use of the core SSL Client library e.g. `WiFIClientSecure` and `WiFiSSLClient` in some Arduino Client use cases which makes this library portable with no third-party library needed.